Pine processionary moth

 Young caterpillars make their initial nests and gradually they make the larger ones which are clearly visible, this is where they spend the winter, often in colonies of several hundreds.
 These webs are amazingly dense, virtually impenetrable and provide not only a safe place for the caterpillars but also an environment that is often several degrees warmer than the surroundings throughout the winter period, all clever stuff!
 Like the adult moth, the caterpillars are nocturnal, forcing their way out of the nest at night to forage on the pine needles where they can cause a fair amount of damage, and although this will obviously weaken the tree it is unlikely to actually cause its death.
 They then return to the nest before daylight arrives.

 In winter or spring, anytime from December, (or even November), until May depending on weather conditions the caterpillars leave the trees and go down to the ground, this is when we will see them forming their long nose to tail processions as they make their way to find a place in the soil to pupate.
 The period of pupation can last a couple of months or several years.
-They actually touch each other to make a long chain, hence the common name of Pine processionary moth, this is important to remember as there are other caterpillars which follow each other in lines but do not touch (there is also another Processionary caterpillar, the Oak Processionary, but this is only active at night and rarely of any concern).
+They actually touch each other to make a long chain, hence the common name of Pine processionary moth, this is important to remember as there are other caterpillars which follow each other in lines but do not touch (there is also another Processionary caterpillar, the Oak Processionary, but these are rarely of any concern and spend their lives in the trees).

 The caterpillars have orange brown backs with bluish grey bands and bluish grey protrusions in pairs at each segment, these protrusions have little bunches of hairs “growing” from them and it is these “hairs” that can be a danger.
 These irritant hairs contain a highly allergenic protein which in humans can cause reactions ranging from mild itching to anaphylactic shock, all contact with sensitive skin regions, your mouth, nose or eyes should be avoided.
 Show caution with your animals, dogs in particular may sniff them and this should be avoided at all cost, Necrosis of the tongue has been observed in some domestic animals and severe swelling may occur causing breathing difficulties.
 If you suspect this has happened take your animal to a Veterinary practice without delay.